Foreign relations of Switzerland: United Nations

-On 10 September 2002, Switzerland became a full member of the United Nations, after a referendum supporting full membership won in a close vote six months earlier;

-Swiss voters had rejected membership by a 3-to-1 margin in 1986.
-The 2002 vote made Switzerland the first country to join based on a popular vote.
+Switzerland, fearing that its status as a neutral country would be damaged, did not join the United Nations when it was created in 1945.
+On 10 September 2002, Switzerland became a full member of the United Nations, after a referendum supporting full membership won in a close vote six months earlier; Swiss voters had rejected membership by a 3-to-1 margin in 1986.
+The 2002 vote made Switzerland the first and only country to join based on a popular vote.
 Conversely, on 17 May 1992, Swiss voters approved by a healthy margin (55 percent in favour) the decision to join the IMF and the World Bank.
 Less than two weeks later, but a full two years after the initial application, Switzerland finally became a member of the IMF on 29 May of that same year.

 Prior to its formal accession to the United Nations, Switzerland had maintained an observer role at the UN's General Assembly and its Economic and Social Council.
 Prior to full membership it had no right to a seat as one of the elected members of the UN Security Council.
-Switzerland was elected as a member of the United Nations Security Council for the period 2023-2024 on 9 June 2022.
+Switzerland was elected as a member of the United Nations Security Council for the period 2023–2024 on 9 June 2022.
 Switzerland says it intends to play its role as a "bridge builder".
 Other stated priorities are peace building, supporting women into the political process, minorities rights and human rights and more transparency from the Security Council.

 Switzerland has fully participated within many of the UN's specialised institutions, including the Economic Commission for Europe, United Nations Environment Programme, the UN High Commissioner for Refugees, UN Educational, Scientific and Cultural Organization, UN Conference on Trade and Development, UN Industrial Development Organization, and the Universal Postal Union.
 Switzerland has also furnished military observers and medical teams to several UN operations.

 Switzerland is a party to the Statute of the International Court of Justice.